Clostridium cadaveris

 Clostridium cadaveris is an enteric, gas-forming, motile, strictly anaerobic gram-positive bacterium of the genus Clostridium.
 First described by Klein in 1899, it was noted to be the most prominent bacteria during human decomposition; historically it was described as "putrefying flora".

 Clostridium cadaveris is usually considered non-pathogenic; unlike other species of Clostridium, it does not produce toxins.
 Clostridium cadaveris is found in soil, water, and is a normal component of the human intestinal tract.

 The genus Clostridium is large and phylogenetically diverse, comprising over 150 species.
 Clostridia are found extensively in nature predominantly as benign soil saprophytes.
 A number of Clostridium species are pathogenic to humans.
-Members including C.botulinium, C. perfringens, and C.septicum are spore forming and the cause of botulism and gas gangrene respectively.
+Members including C. botulinium, C. perfringens, and C. septicum are spore-forming and the cause of botulism and gas gangrene respectively.
 Clostridium cadaveris is closely related phylogenetically to Clostridium fallax and Clostridium intestinale.

 Infections in humans due to C. cadaveris are rare and the organism is seldom found is clinical specimens.
 Most cases reported in medical literature document infections in immunocompromised patients, but isolated cases in immunocompetent hosts have been reported.

 Colony characteristics

-Primary isolation media is blood agar incubated anaerobically at 35-37 degrees Celsius for 40–48 hours.
-Microscopic appearance shows gram positive rods with both smooth and rough colony types and further spore staining technique may be utilized to determine spore shape and position.
+Primary isolation media is blood agar incubated anaerobically at 35–37 degrees Celsius for 40–48 hours.
+Microscopic appearance shows gram-positive rods with both smooth and rough colony types and further spore staining technique may be utilized to determine spore shape and position.
 Currently the standard to identify clostridial species such as C. cadaveris is via molecular techniques utilizing ribosomal RNA gene sequencing.

 Infections

 Infections due to C. cadaveris are rare and present predominantly as bacteremia of gastro-intestinal origin and may occur endogenously.
 Associated risk factors for bacteremia due to C. cadaveris include a compromised immune system, trauma, recent surgical procedures, diabetes, and perforated bowel.
-Bacteremia and sepsis caused by Clostridium cadaveris have been implicated following orthopedic procedures, in patients undergoing oncological treatment, and in cases of necrotic decubitus.
+Bacteremia and sepsis caused by C. cadaveris have been implicated following orthopedic procedures, in patients undergoing oncological treatment, and in cases of necrotic decubitus.
 Due to the rare clinical manifestation of bacteremia attributed to C. cadaveris, the organism's susceptibility to antibiotic treatment is not well documented.
 Case reports indicate a susceptibility to most antibiotics including metronidazole and penicillin as well as resistance to clindamycin and possibly beta-lactams.
 Infections may be persistent due to the organisms ability to sporulate.

-In the human gut

-Clostridium cadaveris normally colonizes in the gastrointestinal tract.
-Microbiota (gut flora) contain between 400 and 800 bacterial species and are usually classified in two divisions: Bacteroidota and Bacillota; Clostridium cadaveris are Bacillota.
-Species diversity of human microbiota is unique and microbiota display unequal distribution in the digestive tract.
-Smaller populations are found in the small intestines, whereas populations one hundredfold are found in the ileum, colon, and rectum.
-Imbalance of the ratio between Bacillota and Bacteroidota levels are connected to obesity, Crohn's disease, and other health complications.
-Antibiotic treatment can also alter the balance of microbiota causing pathogenic bacterial growth.